gillesw/gillesw/README.md

 ### Hi there 👋

-I'm GillesW and I'm currently working as Program Manager and a Solution Architect on 3DExperience PLM to digitally transform my customers.
+I'm GillesW and I'm currently working as Lead Entreprise Architect.
 This account is personal and has no relation with the company I'm working with or any of my customers.
 <!--
 **gillesw/gillesw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.